New England Maple Syrup Sugar House aka Sugar Barn

 Glooskap

 A similar legend. called the legend of Glooskap tells that the Creator had long ago filled the maple trees with syrup that flowed year-round.
 Glooskap known by different names to different tribes (Gluscabi.
 Kuloscap, Manabozho, Odzihozo, or Djokabesh), comes along to one of his People's villages.
 There are no cooking fires and the gardens are overgrown.
 The children and dogs don't run out to meet him.
 Glooskap finds the people in the maple grove, lying down under the maple trees with their eyes closed, letting the sweet sap drip into their open mouths.
-Dipping into the nearby lake with a birchbark bucket he reachesketchs up and fills the trees with water, thereby diluting the sap.
+Dipping into the nearby lake with a birchbark bucket he reaches up and fills the trees with water, thereby diluting the sap.
 "Rise up, People.
 The trees are no longer filled with the maple syrup the Creator gave to you.
 It is only watery sap.
 Now you will have to hunt and fish and go back to growing your corn, beans and squash."

 The Algonquin Chief